django-cte

 Simple Common Table Expressions

-from django_cte import With
+from django_cte import CTE, with_cte

-cte = With(
+cte = CTE(

 Order.objects